Q: How many caricatures can you draw per hour?

 Q: What forms of payment do you accept?

-A: If submitting a deposit or payment online, I accept Paypal (plus a small transaction fee), Google pay, Facebook payments or Chase Quickpay.
+A: If submitting a deposit or payment online, I accept Paypal and Venmo (plus a small transaction fee), Google pay, Facebook payments or Chase Quickpay.
 Checks can be sent no later than two weeks before the event, and final payments can be made using these same methods as well as credit cards processed on my phone (plus a small transaction) or cash.
 Receipts and/or invoices are available upon request.

 Q: How far in advance do we have to book you?